MicroEJ/docs/SDK6UserGuide/selectVeePort.rst

    The legacy ``JPF`` format of a VEE Port is not supported anymore in the SDK 6.
    If you want to use a VEE Port ``.jpf`` file, you have to use :ref:`the SDK 5 <sdk_user_guide>`.

-The ``veePortFiles`` property is defined as a list in order to provide multiple VEE Port files if it is needed.
+The ``veePortPaths`` property is defined as a list in order to provide multiple VEE Port files if it is needed.
 See the :ref:`Select multiple VEE Ports <sdk_6_select_multiple_vee_ports>` section for more information.

 Using the Dropins Folder